'Assalaam Alaikum!' This is Karachi's control welcoming Air India.. We're proud of you'

 By Ashoke Raj

-New Delhi [India], April 4 (ANI): Air India recently found a rather unexpected praise from an Air Traffic Controller (ATC) of- Pakistan.
+New Delhi [India], April 5 (ANI): Air India recently found a rather unexpected praise from an Air Traffic Controller (ATC) of Pakistan.

-"As we entered in the Pakistan's Flight Information Region (FIR) and the Pakistan Air Traffic Controller (ATC) greeted us 'Assalaam Alaikum!'
+"As we entered in Pakistan's Flight Information Region (FIR), the Pakistan Air Traffic Controller (ATC) greeted us 'Assalaam Alaikum!'
 This is Karachi's control welcoming Air India for relief flights to Frankfurt," the senior captain quoted the Pakistan ATC as saying.

 "Confirm are you operating relief flights for Frankfurt," the Pak ATC further said.